 While roadside dining may not be your idea of the ideal outdoor brunch, Wooloomooloo Steakhouse situated right on Tsim Sha Tsui East's bustling waterfront promenade, does have its charm.
 The prime cuts of beef are some of the best in the city, the service is excellent, and it's a great spot to sit and watch the world go by.

-Wooloomooloo's 3-course brunch menu is available on weekends and public holidays from 11:45am to 3:00pm for only HK$248 per person, plus a special price (HK$65) on house Prosecco or Bloody Maries.
-The menu changes weekly, but expect a soup, choice of appetizer (such as Crab Cakes or a Cobb Salad), and a choice of main course (Eggs Benedict, Slow Roasted Lamb Rack, or Pan Seared Seabass Fillet are examples).
+Wooloomooloo's 3-course brunch menu is available on weekends and public holidays from 11:45am to 3pm for only HK$248 per person, plus a special price (HK$65) on house Prosecco or Bloody Maries.
+The menu changes weekly, but expect a soup, choice of appetizer (such as Crab Cakes or a Cobb Salad), and a choice of a main course (Eggs Benedict, Slow Roasted Lamb Rack, or Pan Seared Seabass Fillet are examples).

 Whether you're having breakfast, lunch, or dinner, Feather & Bone is a firm favorite in Hong Kong.
 One of their largest outlets is at the popular OP Mall, conveniently located just above the Tsuen Wan MTR station, and seats up to 70 diners with space for 70 more on the waterfront terrace.
 This expansive outdoor area is largely shaded by big umbrellas, meaning that you can dine in relative comfort even during the summer months (if you can take the humidity!).

 The breakfast menu serves up traditional brekky dishes from Down Under such as Smashed Avo, Bacon & Egg Baps, Steak & Eggs, and Spice Crab Crumpet.
 Didn't get the family out of the house in time for breakfast?
 Feather & Bone's lunch menu has an All Day Breakfast section in addition to their lunch staples.